jeremylong/Bypassing-Required-Reviews/README.md

 ## Recommendations

-1. For organization - ensure that GitHub Actions cannot approve or create PRs.
-2. For user owned repos with multiple contributors - open support tickets with GitHub to make the protections not just at the organization leve but also at the repository level.
-3. NEVER store a PAT in GitHub Secrets.
+1. NEVER store a PAT in GitHub Secrets.